 Don't generalize, feedback should be about concrete things that happened.
 A general feedback may be: “I think you should be more polite.”
 It's hard to put into practice, because the person doesn't know what you mean.
 Make it actionable by being as concrete as possible.

-If it's critical feedback, it's best given in a one-on-one setting behind closed doors.
+If it's critical feedback, it's best given in a one-on-one meeting behind closed doors.
 If you criticize somebody in front of others, they may not want to lose face, and start defending themselves.
 Then they close down, rather than being open to your feedback, and it may not have any effect.

 It's also important to ask for the person's perspective, ask why a certain behavior is there.
 Why they say certain things or get angry at certain moments.
 If you just tell them, “This has to stop, do it differently,” then maybe they’ll do it, but they may not buy into it.